 Traditional matriarchal communities on the archipelago islands maintaining ancient cultural practices

-What is the best time of year to visit attractions in Guinea Bissau?
+When is the best season to visit attractions in Guinea Bissau?

 November to May (dry season).
 Best wildlife viewing November-January.
 Sea turtle nesting June-November on Poilao Island.